 Ohio Master’s in Healthcare Administration

 - Ohio State University – Master of Health Administration – A unique component of this degree program is a required course with a clinical care team at the campus medical center.
-A patient focused instruction creates more effective solutions when dealing with healthcare needs.
-As future leaders, these practical experiences as well as top notch instruction will improve their chances of success in their subsequent employment.
+These practical experiences, along with top notch instruction, prepare students to become effective leaders in healthcare.

 Medical and Healthcare Services Manager Employment in Ohio